kn2tod/pistar-boot-from-usb/README.txt

   a copy of that zip file into the /boot directory.

 6) Boot'er up and complete the configuration process same as you would have done for the mSD.
   (or let the system work it's magic and configure the system from the zip backup).
+Either one of the USB 3.0 ports should be used here.

 ---